 Some patients with a multifocal IOL may notice rings or halos around light when driving at night, but over time this problem tends to lessen or go away completely as the eye and the brain adapt to the lens.

 Extended-Depth of Focus IOLs

-An extended-depth of focus IOL is designed to enable a range of uncorrected vision from distance to the intermediate zone.
-Unlike a multifocal IOL which has two distinct focal points (a distance and a near focus), the extended-depth of focus IOL is designed to provide a more continuous range of vision from distance to intermediate.
+An extended depth of focus IOL is designed to enable a range of uncorrected vision from distance to the intermediate zone.
+Unlike a multifocal IOL which has two distinct focal points (a distance and a near focus), the extended depth of focus IOL is designed to provide a more continuous range of vision from distance to intermediate.
 It essentially expands the depth of focus compared to what the standard IOL can provide.
 Patients should expect to wear glasses for reading and close work.

 Custom IOLs are not ideal for all patients, so patients should talk to their surgeon about these options and discuss which IOL will work best for their lifestyle.

 One other option available for focusing at more than one distance involves something called Monovision.
-This technique has long been used by some contact lens wearers to focus one eye for distance and one eye for near.
+This technique has long been used by some contact lens wearers to focus on one eye for distance and one eye for near.
 This same effect can be achieved with cataract surgery using Standard or Toric lens implants.
-Monovision requires extra testing and planning before surgery, but does help patients achieve greater freedom from glasses after cataract surgery.
+Monovision requires extra testing and planning before surgery but does help patients achieve greater freedom from glasses after cataract surgery.